 Significant Elements of Pentecost

-- They were made separate since Passover in both cases (apart from Egypt in the Old, apart from the sinful world in the New).
+- They (the Holy Spirit and Passover) were made separate matters since Passover in both the Old Testament and New Testament (separation from Egypt in the Old, separation from the sinful world in the New).

 - They had the pillar of fire in the Old and He breathed on them and said receive the spirit in the New

-- God was with them in the tabernacle Exodus 33:7 hence they had the Holy Spirit.
-Their bodies was the Temple of God in the New and it was how the father revealed things to Simon Peter (Matthew 16:17).
+- God was with Old Testament Israel in the Tabernacle (Exodus 33:7) hence they had the Holy Spirit.
+Our bodies are the Temple of God in the New and it was how the Father revealed things to Simon Peter (Matthew 16:17).

 - What do you mean when you say that they did not have the Holy Spirit or that it was only working with them but not in them?
 How can something affect your thoughts and attitude without being in you?

 People claim that the Holy Spirit was given at Pentecost.
 It seems to me that it was not.
-The doctrine about the Holy Spirit working with them but not in them is an unscriptural invention necessary to cope with the volume of evidence against the theory.
+The doctrine about the Holy Spirit working with them but not in them is an unscriptural invention drawn from John 14:17 contrived to cope with the volume of evidence against the theory.
 The earnest of the Spirit is given at baptism which is symbolic of Passover not Pentecost (Colossians 2:12).
 We also see the evidence in Acts.

 The concept of the Holy Spirit with you and not in you suggests that somehow it becomes something that is completely under your control.
 In reality it always works the same way, it is Christ and the Father joining with our spirit and there is no difference before and after any point in time, that is just how it works.